Don’t forget about UX in cross-platform designing

 Appearances and experiences, though sometimes deceptive, matter

 If you still think that designing a website is just developing a website, this post is here to help you do your homework.
-The term designer is no longer enough, and now User Interface designer and User Experience designer are two completely different occupations.
-The first one takes care of what you see and the other – what you experience.
+The term designer is no longer enough; now, User Interface designer and User Experience designer are two completely different occupations.
+The first one takes care of what you see, and the other – what you experience.
 As you may realise, the two need to cooperate in designing a perfect website or application.

 Why cross-platform design

-Cross-platform design is more challenging, as it not only requires making an app accessible; it is all about making it just as useful.
-There are several factors you need to take care of when designing cross-platform applications, especially if you want UX and UI to cooperate perfectly.
+Cross-platform design is more challenging, as it not only requires making an app accessible; it is all about making it just as valuable.
+You need to take care of several factors when designing cross-platform applications, especially if you want UX and UI to cooperate perfectly.

-To understand your users and why they access your app, you need to think from their perspective, consider your initial thoughts when you started the business.
-That way, you will understand what your users need and expect, in addition to what they feel when they use your app.
+To understand your users and why they access your app, you need to think from their perspective and consider your initial thoughts when you started the business.
+That way, you will understand what your users need and expect and what they feel when they use your app.
 Unfortunately, relying on your gut instinct is not enough; you need to run some research, such as understanding target demographic audiences.
-By analysing the data, you will be able to put yourself in your users’ shoes.
+You can put yourself in your users’ shoes by analysing the data.

-According to a study run by Google, the time we actively spend online is determined by the size of a device we use.
-An average interaction time on desktop and laptop PCs was 43 minutes, but the number drops to 17 minutes on a smartphone.
-Thus, it is easier to lose customers because the app is not well adjusted to various devices.
+According to a study run by Google, the time we spend online is determined by the size of the device we use.
+The average interaction time on desktop and laptop PCs was 43 minutes, but the number dropped to 17 minutes on a smartphone.
+Thus, it is easier to lose customers because the app is not well-adjusted to various devices.
 The size, however, is not the only thing that matters.
 It is crucial to redesign your app so that the font, the body and all the images correspond to the relevant device.

 There is no reason to be ashamed if your main goal is to sell the product and thus make money.
 To do so, however, the product must work.
-Setting project goals will improve the process of creating an app itself, but it will also make the app better.
+Setting project goals will improve the process of creating an app, but it will also improve the app.

-Whether it is meant to be used by the general public or by staff exclusively, whether it is supposed to drive sales or provide information, all these things have to be precise.
+Whether it is meant to be used by the general public or staff exclusively, whether it is supposed to drive sales or provide information, all these things must be precise.

 No matter how good your app is, ignoring the need for cross-platform designing will, sadly, destroy it.
-The best solution is to check how it works on every device and system there is.
-Another thing you cannot forget about is the fact that more and more tools are created every single day.
-Who knows what will be next, a smart fridge perhaps?
+The best solution is to check how it works on every device and system.
+Another thing you cannot forget is the fact that more and more tools are created daily.
+Who knows what will be next, a smart fridge, perhaps?